Monthly Budget Plan for Indian Families – Step-by-Step Guide in 2026

 • House rent or EMI

-• School/college fees
+• School or college fees

 • Internet and phone bills